-Editors who work with self-publishers have additional concerns.
-Many editors have been burned by having their names attached to books in which the author rejected many important edits, made extensive changes after editing, or introduced additional errors after editing.
+Editors who work with indie authors have other concerns.
+Many editors feel burned by having their names attached to books for which the author rejected key edits, made extensive changes after editing, or introduced copious additional errors after editing.

 This puts the editor in a quandary.
-Editors encourage authors to take charge of the creative decisions for their books.
-But when important feedback or steps get glossed over, the book is no longer representative of the editors’ professional efforts and shouldn’t be credited as such.
-If the book goes on to bad reviews based on its editorial quality, the editor’s professional reputation could take a hit.
-Unless your editor has seen and approved the final version of the book, it’s really not fair to attach their name to the project.
+Editors always encourage authors to take charge of the creative decisions for their books, but when important feedback or steps get glossed over, the book is no longer representative of the editors’ professional work.
+It wouldn’t be fair to credit it as such.
+If such a book goes on to negative reviews based on its editorial quality, the editor’s professional reputation could take a hit.

 - Send a testimonial.
 Write something short and specific about your editing experience that your editor will want to use on their website.